B0XEY/Unity-Marching-Cube-Terrain/README.md

 Very customisible with terrain that scales!

-i made this a little project from following some vary cool people's tutorials! here are the links!
+I made this a little project from following some very cool people's tutorials!
+Here are the links.
 1. https://www.youtube.com/playlist?list=PLVsTSlfj0qsWt0qafrT6blp5yvchzO4ee (up to ep.
 4)

 Then i switch to noise and island stuff so i followed  some of Sebastian Lague's videos